MicrosoftDocs/visualstudio-docs/docs/cross-platform/troubleshooting-the-visual-studio-emulator-for-android.md

   - "tr-tr"
 ---
 # Troubleshooting the Visual Studio Emulator for Android
-This topic contains information to help you resolve issues that you may experience when you’re using the Visual Studio Emulator for Android.
+This topic contains information to help you resolve issues that you may experience when you're using the Visual Studio Emulator for Android.

 > [!WARNING]
 >  When the emulator is installed, the setup program checks the prerequisites for running the software.
 It displays warnings if the prerequisites are not present, but it does not require them for installation.